Kapampangan language: History

 A number of Kapampangan dictionaries and grammar books were written during the Spanish colonial period.
 Diego Bergaño wrote two 18th-century books about the language: Arte de la lengua Pampanga (first published in 1729) and Vocabulario de la lengua Pampanga (first published in 1732).
 Kapampangan produced two 19th-century literary giants; Anselmo Fajardo was noted for Gonzalo de Córdova and Comedia Heróica de la Conquista de Granada, and playwright Juan Crisóstomo Soto wrote Alang Dios in 1901.
 "Crissotan" was written by Amado Yuzon, Soto's 1950s contemporary and Nobel Prize nominee for peace and literature, to immortalize his contribution to Kapampangan literature.

+Aurelio Tolentino is also considered a pioneer of writing literature in the Kapampangan language, alongside Juan Crisostomo Soto, during the late Spanish and American rule.
+Tolentino, having been in and out of prison between 1896 to 1907 due to him being a Katipunero and political writings, is remembered as one of the first nationalist dramatist of the Philippines.
+Some of his significant works include his Ing Buac Ning Ester, a novel published in three parts published from 1911 to 1915, and his Napun, Ngeni at Bukas.
+These works were later translated to Tagalog.

 Geographic distribution

 Kapampangan is predominantly spoken in the province of Pampanga and southern Tarlac (Bamban, Capas, Concepcion, San Jose, Gerona, La Paz, Victoria and Tarlac City).
-It is also spoken in border communities of the provinces of Bataan (Dinalupihan, Hermosa and Orani), Bulacan (Baliuag, San Miguel, San Ildefonso, Hagonoy, Plaridel, Pulilan and Calumpit), Nueva Ecija (Cabiao, San Antonio, San Isidro, Gapan and Cabanatuan) and Zambales (Olongapo City and Subic).
+It is also spoken in border communities of the provinces of Bataan (Dinalupihan, Hermosa and Orani), Bulacan (Baliuag, San Miguel, San Rafael, San Ildefonso, Hagonoy, Plaridel, Pulilan and Calumpit), Nueva Ecija (Cabiao, San Antonio, San Isidro, Gapan and Cabanatuan) and Zambales (Olongapo City and Subic).

 The language has also speakers outside Central Luzon, particularly in nearby Metro Manila and as far as Palawan and Mindanao.
 In Mindanao, a significant Kapampangan-speaking minority also exists in Cagayan de Oro, Davao City, South Cotabato (specifically in General Santos and the municipalities of Polomolok and Tupi) and Sultan Kudarat (specifically in Isulan).
 Other areas outside Central Luzon w/ Kapampangan speakers are Ilocos Region and Cagayan Valley, with largest concentrations in Pangasinan, Cagayan, and Isabela.

 According to the 2000 Philippine census, 2,312,870 people (out of the total population of 76,332,470) spoke Kapampangan as their native language.
 As of 2020, the language is ranked to be the eighth leading language spoken at home in the Philippines with only 639,687 households still speaking the language.

 Phonology

-Standard Kapampangan has 21 phonemes: 15 consonants and five vowels; some western dialects have six vowels.
+Standard Kapampangan has 20 phonemes: 15 consonants and five vowels; some western dialects have six vowels.
 Syllabic structure is relatively simple; each syllable contains at least one consonant and a vowel.